wg21908/tech/PREPARE_DEVELOPMENT_ENVIRONMENT.md

 ### Setup email

-1. git send-email, mutt, and esmtp were installed earlier
+1. FYI: git send-email, mutt, and esmtp were installed earlier
 2. In your Google account: Turn on 2-Step Verification, Create an app password, and Save that 16-character app password for the configs below
 3. Copy https://github.com/wg21908/kernel-newbie/blob/main/mail_configs/.esmtprc to $HOME/, then make appropriate modifications
 4. chmod 600 ~/.esmtprc